allisterb/osiris/README.md

 * "Algorithms are also less dependent on rigid assumptions about the data generating process and underlying distributions."

 * "As opposed to some statistical models, many machine learning algorithms were specifically designed to generate accurate predictions, and do this exceedingly well."

 * "A number of the algorithmic approaches approximate the widely used qualitative method “case-based reasoning” which match patterns of events from past cases to the events observed in a current situation, and then use the best historical fit to predict the likely outcome of the current situation...This similarity to the methods of human analysts accounted for these methods originally being labeled “artificial intelligence” in some of the early studies."

 * "Major trends in the empirical study of political violence, such as the ‘big data’ revolution and an increasing interest in predictive models, mean that algorithmic approaches will likely become increasingly popular in the coming years."

-* "As with many of the algorithmic applications, network models have only become feasible in the last decade of so, as they require very substantial amounts of data and computational capacity.
+* "As with many of the algorithmic applications, *network models* have only become feasible in the last decade of so, as they require very substantial amounts of data and computational capacity.
 Consequently the number of applications at present is relatively small, though these are very active research areas."

-There are very few (possibly none) freely-available solutions for effectively using graph-based models and algorithmic approaches to conflict forecasting like graph deep learning on the massive amount of [automatically coded spatio-temporal political event data](http://data.gdeltproject.org/documentation/ISA.2013.GDELT.pdf)  from projects like [GDELT](https://www.gdeltproject.org/).
+There are very few (possibly none) freely-available solutions for effectively using network models and algorithmic approaches to conflict forecasting like graph deep learning on the massive amount of [automatically coded spatio-temporal political event data](http://data.gdeltproject.org/documentation/ISA.2013.GDELT.pdf)  from projects like [GDELT](https://www.gdeltproject.org/).
 There are many methods for [political event forecasting using deep-learning](https://arxiv.org/abs/2112.06345) and many open-source libraries available for doing deep learing including [graph deep learning](https://www.dgl.ai/), and the more data ML models are fed they better they perform.
-But ressearchers are not database experts and working with the large [tabular denormalized datasets](https://www.gdeltproject.org/data.html#rawdatafiles) GDELT provides  is a daunting task.
-Even using the massive resources of [Google BigQuery](https://blog.gdeltproject.org/a-compilation-of-gdelt-bigquery-demos/), SQL queries for getting normalized GDELT data in a node-edge format suitable for graph analysis are complex, requiring multiple joins and subqueries and very costly and slow to run.
-Just getting data into a CSV file for network analysis and visualization can be very difficult as the raw GDELT is split among thousands of files updated very 15mins and Google caps how much data an ordinary user can export to CSV out of BigQuery.
+But researchers are not database experts and working with the large [tabular denormalized datasets](https://www.gdeltproject.org/data.html#rawdatafiles) GDELT provides is a daunting task.
+Even using the massive resources of [Google BigQuery](https://blog.gdeltproject.org/a-compilation-of-gdelt-bigquery-demos/), SQL queries for getting normalized GDELT data in a node-edge format suitable for graph analysis are complex, requiring multiple joins and subqueries, and very costly and slow to run.
+Just getting data into a CSV file for network analysis and visualization can bedifficult as the raw GDELT is split among thousands of files updated very 15mins and Google caps how much data an ordinary user can export to CSV out of BigQuery.

 ## Description

-**osiris is a Python data processing and analysis environment for data-based computational conflict forecasting using very large datasets and graph-based methods and models and visualization.**
+**osiris is a Python data processing and analysis environment for data-based computational conflict forecasting using very large datasets and graph-based queries and  methods and models and visualization powered by scalable graph databases.**

 Conflict in societies can be naturally modelled as graphs and networks e.g consider the graph diagram below
 ![g](https://dm2301files.storage.live.com/y4m02Z0glxGHexjaEhMCGi825lIRrO_7YaKKWf9smTq6AoR_wCGOJjcfxUcP4h-HjEuVL3WjqOZCPFEQsKa-IUKjZlQDc1L-ysQI_LcmWQZrwtjEsEvHGEHA9C-m3Kqs0aaz_UJdBnJ0UuI2vTMpEIofQOCwT1KeZALS8CVj_nE6W-uG2u08V2l0QhUxHVOn9zx?width=1986&height=901&cropmode=none)